HOLISTIC HOME PET CARE TIPS

 CS can be used on dogs and cats for hot spots, wounds, rashes, yeasty areas under eyes, and mange; it can be put directly into eyes, ears, and directly into the mouth to remove tooth plaque.

-Not only do I use colloidal silver on myself and recommend it for friends and family for everything from the common cold and flu to other conditions such as toe nail fungus, burns, sore throats and so forth, but all my dogs get colloidal silver in their water bowls on a daily basis as prevention, since I only vaccinate minimally, and we go out to public parks on a regular basis.
+Not only do I use colloidal silver on myself and recommend it for friends and family for everything from the common cold and flu to other conditions such as toe nail fungus, burns, sore throats and so forth, but all my dogs get colloidal silver in their water bowls on a daily basis as prevention, since I don't vaccinate, and we go out to public parks on a regular basis.
+(We used to)

 Colloidal silver has so many uses as a natural antibiotic, antibacterial and antifungal that it is very much like a miracle cure in many cases.